-As the league gets ready to celebrate its 76th year, we mourn the loss of a legend who paved the way for many of today's superstars and laid the foundation for others to use their voices for good.
+As we celebrate what would have been his 89th birthday, we mourn the loss of a legend who paved the way for many of today's superstars and laid the foundation for others to use their voices for good.

 Six of The Sporting News' talented NBA writers paid homage to Russell by telling six different stories.
 It's our small way of saying thank you to No. 6 and a reminder that his legacy will never be forgotten.